 14 M.R.S.A. § 701.
 Rules for service Service of process shall be as prescribed by the rule of court.

 R.S.
 1954, c.
 106, § 17; 1959, c.
 317, § 77.

 1. Declaration of purpose.
-It is declared, as a matter of legislative determination, that the public interest demands that the State provide its citizens with an effective means of redress against nonresident persons who, through certain significant minimal contacts with this State, incur obligations to citizens entitled to the state’s protection.
-This legislative action is deemed necessary because of technological progress which has substantially increased the flow of commerce between the several states resulting in increased interaction between persons of this State and persons of other states.
-This section, to insure maximum protection to citizens of this State, shall be applied so as to assert jurisdiction over nonresident defendants to the fullest extent permitted by the due process clause of the United States Constitution, 14th amendment.
+As a matter of legislative determination, it is declared that the public interest demands that the State provide its citizens with an effective means of redress against nonresident persons who, through certain significant minimal contacts with this State, incur obligations to citizens entitled to the state’s protection.
+This legislative action is deemed necessary because of technological progress, which has substantially increased commerce flow between the several states resulting in increased interaction between persons of this State and persons of other states.
+This section, to ensure maximum protection to this State’s citizens, shall be applied to assert jurisdiction over nonresident defendants to the fullest extent permitted by the due process clause of the United States Constitution, 14th amendment.

 A. The transaction of any business within this State;

 B. Doing or causing a tortious act to be done, or causing the consequences of a tortious act to occur within this State;